 The Rocky Mountaineer leaves Vancouver at 7.30am and arrives into Kamloops around 6.30pm where you disembark for the night.
-Then the following morning the train leaves Kamloops at 7.30am and arrives into Jasper around 8pm.
-So although you don’t get to sleep on board the Rocky Mountaineer, it does mean you get to see all the scenery in daylight.
+Then the next morning the train leaves Kamloops at 7.30am and arrives into Jasper around 8pm.
+So although you don’t sleep on board the Rocky Mountaineer, it does mean you get to see all the scenery in daylight.

 The Rocky Mountaineer has two different classes – Silver Leaf and Gold Leaf – but both are pretty luxurious.
 Breakfast and lunch are served on board the train with snacks and drinks also included.
 There are guest hosts to tell you about the history and scenery along the way, a glass dome observation lounge and an outdoor viewing area.

-There is a premium cost though, with the standard Vancouver to Jasper overnight package starting from $1830 CAD (£1043/US$1430) in Silver Leaf and $2500 CAD (£1428/US$1968) in Gold Leaf.
-The Rocky Mountaineer is most popular with international visitors whereas The Canadian has more of a mix of Canadian and overseas travellers.
+There is a premium cost though, with a standard Vancouver to Jasper overnight package from $1247 CAD (£730/US$985) in Silver Leaf and $1705 CAD (£1000/US$1345) in Gold Leaf per person for two travelling together.
+The Rocky Mountaineer is popular with international visitors whereas The Canadian has a mix of Canadian and overseas travellers.

 What are the classes of travel on VIA Rail trains from Vancouver to Jasper?